Advice for Siblings of Those With Autism

 Give yourself the same grace.
 Accept your emotions on your bad days, and use techniques like yoga or meditation to let the bad memories go.
 Wake up each morning with forgiveness for what happened yesterday and a promise to do your best today.

 Draw closer to your sibling, and some of your feelings of resentment and anger might slide away.
 In fact, you might discover that you enjoy your brother or sister a lot.

 Build your bond by:

 - Finding an activity you both enjoy.
-Connecting over a task is rewarding, says Autism Speaks.
+Connecting over a task is rewarding.
 Put together a simple puzzle, play a game, ride a bike around the yard, or find another task you can do together.